jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 | 12   | 300          | Direct | 0.9 g        | n/a                | n/a               |

 **Editing behaviour**
+Recompute the transition whenever any of these change:

+- foodB selection
+- foodBThreshold
-Recompute the transition whenever any of these change: foodB selection, foodBThreshold, any targetMg in steps 1..current_transition_index.
-If user manually edited post-transition targets, preserve them until the next “recompute” event.
+- any targetMg in steps 1..current_transition_index: If user manually edited post-transition targets, preserve them until the next “recompute” event.
+- Food A mgPerUnit changes
+- Dosing strategy change

 ### 6.4 Validation Algorithm